Championship promotion 2024/25: Leeds, Sheff Utd, Burnley, Sunderland front-runners in race to reach the Premier League

 As many as nine teams below the top four are still in the race to finish in the play-off places come May, with automatic promotion essentially out of reach at this point.

-The team to beat at the moment are Frank Lampard's Coventry, who sit fifth on 53 points.
-The Sky Blues won three of his first nine games in charge after replacing Mark Robins in November, but have been a force to be reckoned with since mid-January and have now won nine of their last 10.
+Frank Lampard's Coventry, who sit seventh on 56 points, are in brilliant form.
+The Sky Blues won three of his first nine games in charge after replacing Mark Robins in November, but have been a force to be reckoned with since mid-January and have now won nine of their last 11.

-The most recent of those came on Saturday, when Bobby Thomas scored a 97th-minute winner to seal a dramatic 3-2 win over the aforementioned Robins' new club Stoke.
+They were denied a sixth straight league win for the first time in their history on Tuesday night, however, as they came away from a trip to struggling Derby on Tuesday night with a 2-0 defeat.

+One point above them in fifth are Bristol City, who beat Norwich 2-1 on Friday night.

-West Brom, Bristol City and Blackburn sit sixth, seventh and eighth, with 55, 53 and 52 points respectively
+West Brom occupy the final play-off spot, level on points with Coventry, while Middlesbrough and Blackburn sit eighth and ninth, with 53 and 52 points respectively.

-Middlesbrough are still in the picture in ninth on 50 points and behind them are Norwich and Watford in 10th and 11th, both on 49 points.

-Optimistic fans of Millwall and Sheffield Wednesday are no doubt still clinging onto some semblance of hope, as they are both on 48 points, only seven outside the top six, but those hopes could be extinguished before the international break, depending on results this week.
+Sheffield Wednesday are still just about in the picture after coming from behind to beat Norwich 3-2 on Tuesday.
+That puts them five points outside the top six and two points ahead of the Canaries.

+There is even a case to be made that Norwich, Watford and Millwall could mount late charges, but those hopes could be extinguished before the international break.

 Championship Expected table